ngxx-fus/do-an-02/readme.md

 # About

-This branch is made for testing module!
+This branch is made for monitor module!